MetalRain/page-indexer/server/README.md

 # Page backend

-Backend consists of two Google Cloud Functions:
+Backend consists of three Google Cloud Functions:
-- getPages, for querying pages with tags
+- getPages, for querying pages with tag.
+- getPageInfo, for querying page and related pages with url.
-- putPage, for adding new pages
+- putPage, for adding / updating new pages.

 Pages are saved in Google Datastore.